 - retractable handling lines.

 around 30% of fabric weight, in comparison to contemporary non

 rigid designs.
-Another idea of having he balloonets
+Another idea of having he balloonets at the extreme

-to be drawn back against the hull in flight, and the mooring battens
+drawn back against the hull in flight, and the mooring battens

-common in other non rigid airships were dispensed
+common in other non rigid airships were dispensed with, in favor

-in an X configuration.Twin Allison 250 - B17C turboprops, each of
+an X configuration.Twin Allison 250 - B17C turboprops, each of

 420hp totaled some 840h.p.
 As turbines are heavier on fuel than

 piston engines, priority was for high speeds by airship standards